Edit this page

 For larger projects, Vike shows a pesky toaster Get your license key at ... in development (it's never shown in production) that you can remove by purchasing a license key.
 You install the key by adding it to your +config.js file, or by setting the VIKE_KEY environment variable.

-The vike npm package will adopt a proprietary license requiring companies outside the free tier to purchase a license key.
+Also, the npm package vike will adopt a proprietary license requiring companies outside the free tier to purchase a license key.
 Vike's Git repository stays 100% MIT-licensed.

 In theory, since Vike is 100% open source, you could fork it, remove the pesky toaster, and build your own npm package.
-But maintaining a fork requires effort, so you might as well apply for a free license key which is much easier.
+But maintaining a fork requires effort — you might as well apply for a free license key which is much easier.

-The vike npm package works 100% offline, using asymmetric encryption (to validate license keys) and reading your Git history (to distinguish small apps from larger apps).
+On the the npm package vike side, th Open Source pricing works 100% offline: it uses asymmetric encryption to validate license keys, and reads your Git history to distinguish small apps from larger apps.
 It doesn't send any telemetry nor server requests.

 Why zero-investors?